DOBBIN BOOKS DOBBIN MILL

-5-10 small artist book editions are published yearly, either solo works by Silverberg, or projects with international artists and writers, in collaboration with her.
-Collaborators have hailed from countries, such as Austria, South Africa, Japan, Israel or Hungary, in addition to around the US.
+Circa five small artist book editions are published yearly, either solo works by Silverberg, or projects in collaboration with international artists and writers.
+Collaborators are artists & writers with a wide range of practices, and from Austria, South Africa, Japan, Israel, Germany, Hungary, etc. in addition to the US.

 The books explore a range of themes, but consistently and obsessively articulate their ideas: whether in the structure, design, the handcrafted methods of production, the choice of materials, or consideration of the process of reading/viewing.